I come from a family of educators.

 How To Break Into B2B

-Like I mentioned earlier, you’re probably already familiar with B2C, so I’m going to talk a little more about connecting with B2B clients (by now I’m hoping you’re at least a little interested.)
+Like I mentioned earlier, you’re probably already familiar with B2C, so I’m going to talk a little more about connecting with B2B clients (by now I’m hoping you’re at least a little interested in the Business Brain.)
 It’s not as hard or complex as you might think, and a little effort to get past any intimidation you might have around business can go a long way.
 If you’re ready to take the next step, here are a few quick tips to get you going.

 Change your mindset.